stayhard/Seq.App.Transform/README.md

 An app can open and close multiple incidents indepentent of each other by using a different _name_ value.
 The app will only write to the event log when the state changes (from closed to open and vice versa).

-You can easily list the status of current incidents using the following query in Seq:
+You can easily list the status of incidents using the following query in Seq:

 ```sql
 select last(IncidentState) as State, ToIsoString(last(@Timestamp)) as Timestamp from stream where length(IncidentName) > 0 group by IncidentName